NonLogicalDev/jeans-nodejs-playground/README.md

 Simple hack friendly set up.

+## A lot of tedious work is automated already

+I set up a Gruntfile with most of the task you will need for happy hacking.

 Need a frontend library/css framework?

 ```bash
 bower install <library_name> --save && grunt wiredep
 ```

 And you are good to go.
-It will be included in the `index.jade` file.
+It will be already included in the `index.jade` file.

 ## Installation

+Lets get to installation!

 There are just two requirenments: